orskoven/orskov.github.io/README.md

 ___

+Server with economic system and database (seperated).
+Can protect databases from remote access.
+Granular access

+___

 Ensure to boot with execute IP rules for saving rules with shutdown and apply rules when boot.

 USE VERBOSE